Tadelu02/Data-Analytics-Portfolio/README.md

 # Netflix Movies and TV Shows Analysis

 ## Project Overview
-This project analyzes Netflix's movies and TV show trends using Python (Pandas, Matplotlib).
+-This project analyzes Netflix's movies and TV show trends using Python (Pandas, Matplotlib).
-The dataset comes from Kaggle and contains data about Netflix contnet.
+-The dataset comes from Kaggle and contains data about Netflix contnet.

 ## Skills Used
 Data cleaning (Pandas)